Ahh, yes Sebring Florida, is one of the hidden gems that many folks don’t know about in central Florida!

 Great, Sebring offers that too!

-Make sure to take a stop in to Highlands Lakeside Theater located off West Central Avenue in the heart of Sebring for local plays, musical recitals and all around great theater entertainment.
+Make sure to take a stop at Highlands Lakeside Theater located off West Central Avenue in the heart of Sebring for local plays, musical recitals, and all-around great theater entertainment.

 The performance schedule at the theater is packed with tons of entertainment for all ages and interests and is updated regularly so make sure you make it a point to check back on their website schedule to be brought up to speed on all that they have coming up!